URBAG-ICTA/URBAG_LCA_tool/README.md

 A python tool to calcualte a prospective-regionalized LCA of peri-UA areas detailed in a map potentially comparing circular and linear sources of nutrients, as well as water requirements and impacts.

 # Requirements
-Python 3.11 or 3.12
+- Python 3.11 or 3.12
-License for ecoinvent 3.
+- License for ecoinvent 3.
 Please note that the ecoinvent database is not included in this package.
 Also, read ecoinvent's GDPR & EULA.
-Map of peri-UA areas.
+- Map of peri-UA areas with specifications on yields, nutrient requirements, regional N2O emissin factors, etc..
-Emission factors for circular and linear products (default provided).
+- Emission factors for circular and linear products (default provided for case study).
-Footprints of impacts of circular products (the ones provided are for the Metropolitan Area of Barcelona only).
+- Footprints of impacts of circular products (the ones provided are for the case study of the Metropolitan Area of Barcelona).

 # How to use it?
 1. Download the zip.